GameServerManagers/LinuxGSM-Docs/Usage.md

 ==============
 Config Files
 ------------
 Most servers have a configuration file to alter the game server settings.
-This can be found by checking the server details.
-This command will also provide you several useful information about your game server and your machine.
+This can be found by checking the server [details](https://github.com/dgibbs64/linuxgsm/wiki/Details).

 ````./gameserver details````